nayaba/browser-template/notes.md

 show a "no entries yet, make your first entry" message if there are not entries for a user

+add introductory paragraph with short bujo explanation

+currently organized in order of date created - need to update to organize by date updated (will have to update api and redeploy on heroku)

 I'm using too many ids, need to start using classes I'd like more organization and custom error messages

 Learn more about branch naming conventions

+interestingly, enums seems to only work where 'create' is concerned, but is ignored on 'update'